 ) to see some of the region’s history and got a big surprise when we came out: instead

 of being covered in its habitual afternoon cloud, the volcano peak was as clear as it could be and it was an awesome sight.
 It’s the tallest volcano in NZ (at 2,518m above sea level) and looked majestic (it is dormant not extinct!)

 On the way back from the Taranaki region, there was one last hurrah, in the form of Mike’s Organic Brewery

 .
 After tasting their lager and the darker mild ale, we bought a couple of drinks with which we could sit in their garden and wash down our picnic, plus a 2-litre flagon to savour when sister Alex and husband Cev came to visit us from Sydney a few weeks later.

 The latter half of June was mainly spent packing up and out of our Auckland abode, ready for a few weeks on the road to complete our tiki tour of NZ.
-One morning when I awoke and looked out the window I was greeted with an unusual sight - as dawn threw a pinkish hue onto the buildings below, a wide band of cloud had settled extremely low; in between the water and the top of the Waitakere
+One morning when I awoke and looked out the window I was greeted with an unusual sight - as dawn threw a pinkish hue onto the buildings below, a wide band of cloud had settled extremely low; in between the water and the top of the Waitakere Mountain Ranges.

-My last day at work happened to coincide with the Langham
+last day at work happened to coincide with the Langham

 hotels across the globe all offering Afternoon Tea